csantanapr/knative-kind/README.md

 curl -sL get.konk.dev | bash
 ```

+If you only need the install without the sample apps then use `curl -sL install.konk.dev | bash`

 >Updated and verified on 2021/03/15 with:
 >- Knative Serving 0.21.0
 >- Knative Kourier 0.21.0